-Zenia Kish is an Assistant Professor of Media Studies at The University of Tulsa.
+Zenia Kish is an Assistant Professor of Communication and Digital Media Studies at Ontario Tech University, Canada.
 She received a PhD in American Studies from New York University, and is a former postdoctoral fellow at Stanford University.
 Her work emerges at the intersection of critical finance studies, digital media studies, and transnational American studies with a focus on ethical finance cultures and the datafication of food and agriculture.
-Her work examining race, finance, and development has been published in journals including American Quarterly, Cultural Studies, and Environment and Planning A. She is currently working on a book that explores the transformation of U.S. philanthropy through emergent media practices that rearticulate identity, inequality, and international development through financial logics.
-She is co-editor of the forthcoming anthology, Instagram and Food, one of the first book-length explorations of Instagram’s role in platform capitalism.
-She is also a member of the NSF-funded Agri-Food Technology Research Project (AFTeR), based at UC Santa Cruz, and a board member of the Journal of Environmental Media.
+Her work examining race, finance, and development has been published in journals including American Quarterly, Cultural Studies, Environment and Planning A, Journal of Cultural Economy, and elsewhere.
+She is currently working on a book that explores the transformation of U.S. philanthropy through emergent media practices that rearticulate identity, inequality, and international development through financial logics.
+She co-edited the anthology Instagram and Food (University of Illinois Press, 2022), one of the first book-length explorations of Instagram’s role in platform capitalism.
+The book won the Association for Food and Society 2023 Best Edited Volume award.
+She is also a member of the NSF-funded Agri-Food Technology Research Project (AFTeR), based at UC Santa Cruz, and a board member of the Journal of Environmental Media and Communication and Race.